graeme-lockley/jdbcport/README.md

 A couple of points:

+- I still need to build the crontab trigger that will kick off this pipeline.
 - I still need to build Phase 2.
 - Phase 0 and Phase 1 are automatically triggered in Jenkins following a VCS update.
 - Phase 2 will be manually triggered